jpuka/mushi-identifier/README.md

 **Base steps**

 - [x] Review literature and make initial modelling choices (architecture, metrics, baseline performance, hyperparameters)
-- [x] Build, train and save an initial model
+- [x] Build, train and save a baseline model
-- [x] Write prediction function
+- [x] Write prediction and plotting functions
-- [ ] Write plotting functions
+- [ ] Implement k-fold cross-validation to increase reliability of validation metrics and to allow hyperparameter tuning without overfitting validation data
 - [ ] Tune hyperparameters
-- [ ] Build, train and save a better model
+- [ ] Build, train and save an improved model

 **Additional steps**

-- [ ] Implement (iterated) k-fold cross validation (with shuffling) instead of standard data split to increase the reliability of validation scores.
-This might be required for hyperparameter tuning to not overfit to the validation data.
+- [ ] Add macro-averaged F1 score to metrics, since it works well for long-tailed class distributions
-- [ ] Consider adding macro-averaged F1 score to metrics (by subclassing), since it works well for long-tailed class distributions [Fungi paper].
+- [ ] Try MobileNetV3 as the base model
-- [ ] Consider MobileNetV3 as the base model
+- [ ] Try fine-tuning instead of feature extraction, once there is enough data

 ### Deployment

 **Base steps**

-- [x] Implement a simple API with Docker and FastAPI
+- [x] Web app: Implement a simple REST API with Docker and FastAPI
-- [ ] Study security best practices and make the API public on a VPS
+- [ ] Web app: Study security best practices and make the API public on a VPS.
-- [ ] Optimize model for mobile: do weight pruning and quantization, convert to Tensorflow lite
+- [ ] Mobile app: Optimize model for mobile - do weight pruning and quantization, convert to Tensorflow lite
-- [ ] Develop the mobile app
+- [ ] Mobile app: Deploy the model on mobile and develop the app

 **Additional steps**

-- [ ] Implement a simple frontend for the web API
+- [ ] Web app: Implement a simple frontend for the web API, so it is easy to use with a browser.
 - [ ] Based on the model prediction, present yes/no-questions to the user ("If you cut the bottom, does it bleed white? y/n") to verify the species.